 Download PDF (opens in a new window)

-The report will help to inform our trategy on careers and diversity, working in partnership with the Diversity Working Group to increase awareness of the public relations industry amongst young adults.
-This report has also informed our approach to 'Education outreach'.
+This report will help to inform the CIPR's strategy on careers and diversity.
+Our aim is to increase awareness of the public relations industry amongst young adults.
+The report has also informed our approach to 'Education outreach'.

 Equal Access Network